beudbeud/etherpadlite_ynh/doc/DISCLAIMER.md

+## Etherpad Lite

+This version of Etherpad is installed without plugins and uses Redis as database.
+Be aware, Redis database backup and restore is not fully implemented.

+If you want to install Etherpad with pugins and mysql database: https://github.com/YunoHost-Apps/etherpad_mypads_ynh",

 ## Configuration

 You can access Etherpad's admin panel at `domain.tld/admin`.
 The configuration file for Etherpad is at the path `/var/www/etherpad/settings.json`.